Local Python Development Environment

 Personally, I like the setup with click.
 It offers elegant solutions for building CLI tools.

-Add it as a development dependency: poetry add click --dev
+Add it as a development dependency: poetry add click --dev, and create

 scripts/